WamboAO/wambo-app/README.md

 * [X] App should check if user is Authenticated.
 If yes, it should return main feature.
 Else, an Authentication screen should be presented.
 * [X] Authentication should have social and email/password fields.
 * [X] If user is not logged in, he should have the option to login with facebook or with email.
 I case the user is not ready he can authicate later.
-* [ ] If user is login and minized the app, It should refresh the user's token.
+* [X] If user is login and minized the app, It should refresh the user's token.
-* [ ] If user is not login and minized the app, It should capture his authentication response and show the appropriate screen.
+* [x] If user is not login and minized the app, It should capture his authentication response and show the appropriate screen.

+#### Firebase Tools
+* [ ] Implementation of google analytics
+* [ ] Implementation of crash analytics
+* [ ] Implementation of dynamic links
+* [ ] Implmentation of firebase core
+* [ ] Implementation of notifications